If you have the experience of dry-docking of a ship, you would agree that dry docking is a great experience.

 Dockmaster will let the vessel know when Stern has touched the blocks and when the ship is on the blocks.

 After the ship is on the blocks, the dockmaster will tell to start pumping out the ballast to arrive at the wet condition.

 As the dock water is being pumped out, at one point the water will go down from the generator cooling water sea chest.

 After this point ship will get power supply from shore.

 Once on shore power, dock master would continue to dry the dock.
-He will tell you to take out all ballast accordingly.
-You may do so with gravity as same might be more effective.
+He will tell you to take out all the ballast accordingly.
+You may do so with gravity as the same might be more effective.

 Once the dock is dry and ship sitting on the blocks, you can line up to deballast all ballast tanks by gravity.
 This is to let all the water drain whatever is left in the ballast tanks.

 So now you have already brought the ship to the dry dock.
 It is a wonderful view to see the ship out of the water.
 You should not wait to go down in the dock and have a look at her.